 Calcium – Dairy products, dark leafy greens like kale and spinach, fortified cereals and sardines.

-If you or a family member has been struggling with drug or alcohol addiction, it’s wise to consider the nutritional element of your recovery.
+If you or a family member has been struggling with drug or alcohol addiction, it’s wise to consider supplements and vitamins for drug addiction and alcoholism.
 Vitamins for recovering drug addicts and alcoholics will help reverse many health issues and will help regain your life.
 If you have questions about any aspect of drug or alcohol treatment, call Beachway at 877-284-0353 today.